This post may contain affiliate links. Read the full disclosure here.

 Congratulations!
-After a long journey, your labor of love lies in your arms, and you can’t believe that they are finally here.
+After a long journey, your labour of love lies in your arms, and you can’t believe that they are finally here.
 You’re home now and wondering if you can do this.
 You’re wondering if your life will ever be the same again.
 You’re thinking that you have to do things perfectly or you will break your baby.

 Your mind is racing more now than ever because this is new territory for you, especially if you’ve had only boys, only girls, or there is a big age gap between your children.